r0tifer/CredentialExposure/README.md

 * **Manager notifications** summarise exposure counts, last notification timestamps, and whether users have remediated their passwords.
 Reports can be generated weekly or monthly based on the `ReportingFrequency` setting.

 Both notification types use the SMTP settings in the configuration file.
 Supply credentials for an account authorised to send emails on behalf of your security team, and verify that any required TLS settings match your mail gateway.

+> [!IMPORTANT]
+> `EmailUserPassword` must contain the encrypted output from `New-PwnedNotificationPasswordSecret`.
+Run the command while signed in as the service account (or scheduled-task identity) that will execute the module so DPAPI can decrypt the value at runtime.

 # Automate daily checks and 1 PM notifications